naved2707/EasyBuy/README.md

 # 🛒 E-Commerce Shopping Website

-A modern and responsive e-commerce web application built using React.
+A modern e-commerce web application built using React.
 This project allows users to browse products, view details, and simulate an online shopping experience.

 ---